 Our mentoring circle disrupts conventional mentoring structures and highlights the power of a sustainable circle among diverse women faculty rooted in adaptive, flexible and responsive relationships.

 Serafini, A., Calderone, S., Lozano, M. and Martinez, M.A.
-(2022), "A critical safe, supportive space: a collaborative autoethnography of a woman's academic mentoring circle", International Journal of Mentoring and Coaching in Education, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/IJMCE-07-2021-0075
+(2023), "A critical safe, supportive space: a collaborative autoethnography of a woman's academic mentoring circle", International Journal of Mentoring and Coaching in Education, Vol. 12 No. 1, pp. 47-61. https://doi.org/10.1108/IJMCE-07-2021-0075

 Emerald Publishing Limited